UKHO/docs/software-engineering-policies/Cloud Development/CloudDevelopmentPolicy.md

   - to ensure necessary skills are maintained within the team
   - to ensure that documentation remains valid and up-to-date
   - and to maintain confidence in your recovery plan
+* Consider using Azure Chaos studio to test common DR scenarios

 ## Logging and Monitoring for Cloud-Based Deployments